 How did that happen you ask?
 Well, I became an Irish Citizen by descent, and if you have Irish parents or grandparents, you can too.

 The result is a 2nd (EU!) passport and all the benefits that entails.
-It’s also particularly handy for digital nomads like me.
+Including living & working in Europe without requiring a visa.
+Dual citizenship is particularly handy for digital nomads like me.

 Irish Citizenship By Descent